 The answer depends upon you and what sort of a career you wish to have.
 If you are interested in engineering and the like, you should attempt the UPSC IES/ ESE.
 If you are interested in both services and have opted for an engineering subject as your CSE optional subject, you can also attempt the ESE.
 But remember that in the civil services you only have electrical, mechanical and civil engineering subjects.
 Electronics & Telecommunications is not offered here.

 If you do not like your engineering graduation subject, it is better to forget about the ESE and focus on the civil services with social science subject as your optional.

 UPSC IES vs IAS power

 An IAS officer commands more respect in society and is more ‘famous’.
 Even though the pay scales are more or less the same, an IAS officer’s domain and authority cover more diverse areas.
 If you become a diplomat (IFS), you can even go on to become Ambassadors.
 And the highest position an IAS officer can aspire to is the Cabinet Secretary.
 The ESE is relatively low profile.
 If you like to work with less political interference and maintain a low-key, the IES is a good option for you.
 Of course, there are many notable IES officers who have been awarded high civilian awards by the government for their yeoman service to the nation.
 Names like Narinder Singh Kapany, E. Sreedharan and K. C. Banerjee need no introduction.

-If you opt for the IES, you can work in both civil and defense arenas especially in the Indian Ordnance Factories Service, Military Engineer Services, Indian Naval Armament Service, Corps of Electrical and Mechanical Engineers (EME), Indian Army and the Indian Naval Stores Service.
+If you opt for the IES, you can work in both civil and defence arenas especially in the Indian Ordnance Factories Service, Military Engineer Services, Indian Naval Armament Service, Corps of Electrical and Mechanical Engineers (EME), Indian Army and the Indian Naval Stores Service.